powersync-community/powergit/docs/supabase.md

 3. Deploy the edge functions from `supabase/functions/*` to the local emulator (already wired into `pnpm dev:stack` once linked).
 4. Export local env overrides (see `docs/env.local.example`) so both the explorer and remote helper hit the Supabase emulator + PowerSync container.
   - Copy the example: `cp docs/env.local.example .env.local` and tweak tokens/endpoints as needed.
-5. Seed the demo repository so the explorer has commits and refs to render: `pnpm seed:stack`.
-This expects the `POWERSYNC_SEED_REMOTE_URL`/`PSGIT_TEST_REMOTE_URL` vars that `pnpm dev:stack` exports; re-run the stack script (or source the `.env.powersync-stack` it emits) before seeding.
-6. Cache CLI credentials once: `pnpm --filter @pkg/cli login`.
+5. Cache CLI credentials once: `pnpm --filter @pkg/cli login`.
-7. Start the explorer: `pnpm dev` or `pnpm --filter @app/explorer test:e2e`.
+6. Start the explorer: `pnpm dev` or `pnpm --filter @app/explorer test:e2e`.
-8. When finished, run `supabase stop` to tear down the containers.
+7. When finished, run `supabase stop` to tear down the containers.
-9. The connector now retrieves credentials via Supabase and pushes optimistic updates through the `powersync-upload` function.
+8. The connector now retrieves credentials via Supabase and pushes optimistic updates through the `powersync-upload` function.

   ### Generating migrations from `schema.sql`